Achievable logoAchievable logo

 • Municipal bond trades at a 4% yield

-You won’t need to know why bonds are quoted in different ways; just assume some bonds are quoted with prices and some bonds are quoted with yields.
-Let’s look at a few examples:
+You won’t need to know why bonds are quoted in different ways; just remember that some bonds are quoted with prices and some are quoted with yields.
+Here are two examples:

 Price quote example